Mistborn: The Alloy of Law: Background

 The work that eventually turned into Mistborn: The Alloy of Law was originally a creative writing exercise, not necessarily intended for publication, to help clear Sanderson's head before continuing work on A Memory of Light from The Wheel of Time and the next book in The Stormlight Archive.
 It turned out better than expected and was released for publication.

 Alloy of Law was originally released as a standalone, transitional sequel to the original Mistborn trilogy.
 In December 2014, Sanderson stated he would write a follow-up trilogy to The Alloy of Law, and it later became the first of four books in the Wax and Wayne series.

+Audiobook

+An unabridged audiobook was released on the same day as the physical novel, published by Macmillan Audio.
+It is narrated by Michael Kramer, who has narrated many of Brandon Sanderson's Cosmere novels.

+A GraphicAudio version (dramatized adaptation) of The Alloy of Law was released on 27 April 2016.

 Reception

 Critical response and sales

 The Alloy of Law debuted at #9 on the Combined Print and E-Book New York Times Best Seller list, #10 on the Combined Hardcover & Paperback Fiction New York Times Best Seller list, and #13 on the E-Book New York Times Best Seller list.
 The novel debuted at #10 on the Fiction Hardcover Washington Post bestseller list.
 It debuted at #37 on the USA Today Best-Selling Books list.

 Library Journal praised it as "highly recommended for fantasy fans, especially followers of the original trilogy" and that it "is not a stale visit to a fondly remembered setting" in its starred review of it.
 The novel received a mixed review by Kirkus Reviews that stated: "Sanderson's fresh ideas on the source and employment of magic are both arresting and original—just don't expect rigorously worked out plot details, memorable characters or narrative depth.
 Think brisk.
 Think fun."
 Publishers Weekly expressed that they viewed it as "Part Sherlock Holmes, part X-Men" and that it is an "exciting stand-alone adventure is full of close shaves, shootouts, and witty banter."